autism-101/hugo-website/content/english/autism-blog/autistic-savant-stereotype-harmful.md

 <h2 class="h4 mb-4">Autistic People Are Not All The Same</h2>

 It oversimplifies the diversity of autistic people.
 The "autistic savant" white male stereotype suggests that we are all the same, when in reality our community is extremely diverse.
-We come in every age, shape, size, and color.
+We come in every age, sex, shape, size, and color.
 It is not helpful to try to fit us into one narrow and stereotypical mold.

 There is a saying in our community, "If you have met one autistic person, you have met one autistic person".
 Meaning, we are all extremely different, hence the idea of a spectrum.